flo010/Assingment3/README.md

 # vite-react-starter

-A basic starter template for building React apps in Vite.
+A basic starter template for building React apps with Vite.

 Create a new local app like this: